infor-design/enterprise-ng/docs/QUICKSTART.md

 ## Prerequisites

-If **Node.js** and **npm** are not already on your machine, install them.
-These examples require Node.js 10.15.0 or higher and NPM 3 or higher.
+If `Node.js` and `npm` are not already on your machine, install them.
 To check which version you are using, run `node -v` and `npm -v` in a terminal window.

 This quick start guide uses **@angular/cli** to create, build and run the application.